MV Salem Express: Diving

+Wreck of the Salem Express as seen in 2009.

 The wreck lies off Port Safaga, Hyndman reef, 26º39’01″N; 34º03’48″E; at a depth of 32 m on sea floor, 12 m to side of the wreck.

 Choosing to dive at the site remains controversial in diving communities, due to the heavy loss of civilian life, the continued presence of bodies at the wreck site, how recent the wreck was, and its impact on nearby communities; the legal status is debated.
 Although many trips to the wreck are available, some local Dive Guides are uncomfortable with or forbid entry to the wreck, and divers often report feeling sombre or unsettled by the experience.
 Others visit it as one of many wrecks in the area, seeing it as similar to visiting a historic battlefield or any other ship where there was a loss of life.
 Despite the reported welding over, the ship can be entered at many points, and its recent sinking means it is comparatively intact, and growing corals.
 It is known for its large amount of well-preserved artifacts in the debris field and within the ship, including luggage and passenger items: "rolls of carpet, portable stereos, even bicycles and pushchairs" and lifeboats on the sea bed.
-Some divers emphasise the importance of not interfering with the site as a way to treat it with respect, while others open suitcases and bring up souvenirs.
+Some divers emphasize the importance of not interfering with the site as a way to treat it with respect, while others open suitcases and bring up souvenirs.